 “FPBHs will create opportunity through industrial activities such as sorting, cleaning, grading, juicing, packing, branding, drying, bottling and canning specifically,” the organisation explains.

 It is common knowledge that the absence of these facilities has resulted in a substantial tonnage of Namibian fresh produce being marketed through third parties or countries.
 AMTA further highlights: “As a result, Namibian consumers suffer the most, as they have to pay the transportation and foreign handling charges, which are passed onto them.”

 The development of the FPBHs is designed to mitigate such costs, while improving Namibia’s trade balance for the commodities in question.
 Plans are in place to establish satellite offices to complement the initial Hub offering and save money for even more local businesses and consumers.

-At the other end of the spectrum, AMTA maintains Namibia’s national strategic food reserves to make sure the nation is generating, and even importing, enough food to feed its people.
+At the other end of the spectrum, Agro-Marketing & Trade Agency maintains Namibia’s national strategic food reserves to make sure the nation is generating, and even importing, enough food to feed its people.
 With current operations spread across Katima, Mulilo, Rundo, Okongo, Omuthiya and Tsandi, the organisation is looking at ways to expand its capacities in order to provide a more reliable, sustainable supply of food for the country’s growing population.